 Done.
 The post lands in your My Items section immediately.
 To undo it, click the three dots again and select "Unsave."

 You can save feed posts, articles, videos, and job listings.
-LinkedIn doesn't impose a limit on how many items you can save.
+According to LinkedIn's help documentation, there is no limit on how many items you can save.

 How to Search and Organize Your LinkedIn Saved Posts